-Spanish nouns normally have either a feminine or a masculine form.
+Nouns in Spanish normally have either a feminine or a masculine form.
 This interesting feature makes them kind of different and challenging at the same time when compared to the way nouns are used in other languages.
-Luckily, there are some simple rules to recognize the gender of Spanish nouns, and we are certain that you will remember them easily with all the examples in this lesson.
+Luckily, there are some simple rules to recognize masculine and feminine nouns in Spanish, and we are certain that you will remember them easily with all the examples in this lesson.
 Let’s start…

 The basic rules for the gender of Spanish nouns

 As a general rule, we recognize the gender of Spanish nouns by looking at the word ending.
-Masculine words usually end in the vowels E or O like PADRE and MAESTRO, whereas Spanish feminine words end with the vowel A such as HERMANA and CASA.
-The picture below introduces some examples of common masculine and feminine nouns.
+Masculine words usually end in the vowels E or O like PADRE and MAESTRO, whereas feminine words end with the vowel A such as HERMANA and CASA.
+The picture below introduces some examples of common masculine and feminine nouns in Spanish.

-You will recognize Spanish masculine nouns, los sustantivos masculinos, because these words end in the letters -N, -O, -R, -S, -R, –L. Two examples of common masculine words are CORAZÓN (heart) and CARRO (heart).
+You will recognize masculine nouns in Spanish, los sustantivos masculinos, because these words end in the letters -N, -O, -R, -S, -R, –L. Two examples of common masculine nouns are CORAZÓN (heart) and CARRO (heart).
 In addition, some masculine nouns end in the syllables –MA, -PA and –TA, just like the word PROBLEMA and MAPA.
-Know that there are also some Spanish feminine nouns that may end in -L and -MA such as: CÁRCEL (jail) and MAMÁ (mom).
+Know that there are also some feminine nouns in Spanish that may end in -L and -MA such as: CÁRCEL (jail) and MAMÁ (mom).

-Some examples of sentences using a a list of Spanish masculine nouns
+Some examples of sentences using a list of masculine nouns in Spanish

 Carro (ends in -o) – El carro rojo es suyo